 When Ed joined the Boston Americans, he appeared in six games (including four starts), going 3-2 with an earned run average of 4.59.
 Even though both brothers pitched in the American League in 1905 and 1906, they never went directly up against each other, and both enjoyed mixed success against their opponents.
 One does wonder how they comported themselves when their two teams met.
 Did fraternization rules apply to truly fraternal siblings?

 Three of Ed’s four starts in 1905 were in the second games of doubleheaders, first on September 11 and lastly on October 7.
-He pitched 33 1/3 innings, winning three games and losing two with an earned run average of 4.59.
-He struck out eight and walked nine.
 In his first start, he was gone before the first inning was over, charged with four runs.
 Norwood Gibson wasn’t any better -- and Gibson was left in to pitch the entire rest of the game, a 14-0 defeat.
 His best game came on September 20.
 In the words of the Boston Post writer, “Eddie Hughes, brother of ‘Long Tom,’ pitched a great game for the Boston champions today, and were it not for a little letup in the second inning Washington would have been shut out.”
 The final score was 7-1.

 He didn’t last too long in 1906, though it was a year one would think the team might have needed all the help it could get.
 Hughes appeared in just two games, closing out both of them.